MASLAB/ros2-setup/README.md

     ![team-numner](image/team-number.png)
 > [!WARNING]
 > Please enter your team **NUMBER** only. (ex: 1, 2, 12)
 4. Once installation is finished, try playing with ROS 2 with the FizzBuzz tutorial at: https://github.com/MASLAB/ROS2_FizzBuzz

+For manual installation and setup, refer to ROS 2 online documentation at: https://docs.ros.org/en/jazzy/